Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to being completely obsessed or devoted to something.
-The phrase does not refer to the literal act of only eating, sleeping, and breathing a single thing, but is figurative, referring to intense focus or passion.
+The idiom does not refer to the literal act of only eating, sleeping, and breathing a single thing, but is figurative, referring to intense focus or passion.

 Origin: